Pope reverses Benedict, reimposes restrictions on Latin Mass

 The opportunity offered by Benedict, the pope said in a letter to bishops accompanying the new law, was instead “exploited to widen the gaps, reinforce the divergences, and encourage disagreements that injure the Church, block her path, and expose her to the peril of division.”

-Francis said he was “saddened" that the use of the old Mass “is often characterized by a rejection not only of the liturgical reform, but of the Vatican Council II itself, claiming, with unfounded and unsustainable assertions, that it betrayed the Tradition and the ‘true Church.’”
+Francis said he was “saddened" that the use of the old Mass was accompanied by a rejection of Vatican II itself “with unfounded and unsustainable assertions that it betrayed the Tradition and the ‘true Church.’”

+Christopher Bellitto, professor of church history at Kean University, said Francis was right to intervene, noting that Benedict's original decision had had a slew of unintended consequences that not only created internal divisions but temporarily roiled relations with Jews.

+“Francis hits it right on the head with his observation that Benedict’s 2007 loosening of regulations against the Latin rite allowed others to use it for division," he said.
+“The blowback proves his point."

-Traditionalists and Catholics attached to the old liturgy were devastated.
-Some of these Catholics already were among Francis' fiercest critics, with some accusing him of heresy for having opened the door to letting divorced and civilly remarried Catholics receive Communion.
+The blowback was indeed fierce, though it's also likely that many will simply ignore Francis' decree and continue on as before with sympathetic bishops.
+Some of these traditionalists and Catholics already were among Francis' fiercest critics, with some accusing him of heresy for having opened the door to letting divorced and civilly remarried Catholics receive Communion.

 Rorate Caeli, a popular traditionalist blog run out of the U.S., said Francis’ “attack” was the strongest rebuke of a pope against his predecessors in living memory.

-Messa in Latino, an Italian traditionalist blog, was blistering in its criticism, saying Francis talks a lot about mercy, but only for some.
+Messa in Latino, an Italian traditionalist blog, was also blistering in its criticism.

 “Mercy always and only for sinners (who are not asked to repent) but no mercy for those few traditional Catholics," the blog said Friday.

-Cardinals who are critics of Francis did not immediately comment on the law.
-In recent days, however, Cardinal Robert Sarah, the retired head of the Vatican's liturgy office and a fierce supporter of the old liturgy, sent preemptive tweets insisting on the “irreversible" reform that Benedict had ushered in.

-For years, though, Francis has made known his distaste of the old liturgy, privately labeling its adherents self-referential naval-gazers who are out of touch with the needs of the church and its faithful today.
+For years, though, Francis has made known his distaste of the old liturgy, privately labeling its adherents self-referential naval-gazers who are out of touch with the needs of the church.
 He has cracked down on religious orders that celebrated the old Mass exclusively and frequently decried the “rigidity" of tradition-minded priests who prioritize rules over pastoral accompaniment.

 Traditionalists have insisted that the old liturgy was never abrogated and that Benedict’s 2007 reform had allowed it to flourish.